dart-lang/http/pkgs/flutter_http_example/README.md

 ### `http_client_factory.dart`

-This file used to create `package:http` `Client`s when the app is run inside the Dart virtual machine, meaning all platforms except the web browser.
+This library used to create `package:http` `Client`s when the app is run inside the Dart virtual machine, meaning all platforms except the web browser.

 ### `http_client_factory_web.dart`

-This file used to create `package:http` `Client`s when the app is run inside a web browser.
+This library used to create `package:http` `Client`s when the app is run inside a web browser.

-Web configuration must be done in a seperate file because Dart code cannot import `dart:ffi` or `dart:io` when run in a web browser.
+Web configuration must be done in a seperate library because Dart code cannot import `dart:ffi` or `dart:io` when run in a web browser.

 ### `main.dart`

-This file demonstrates how to:
+This library demonstrates how to:

 * import `http_client_factory.dart` or `http_client_factory_web.dart`,
   depending on whether we are targeting the web browser or not.